 It’s time to act quickly

 This is a time of challenge, where remote working becomes the new norm and skeleton crews maintain vital on-site services.
 This means that companies need to quickly adjust to doing more with less.
-With less resources, less onsite employees, and possibly less customers.
-SMEs are in survival mode.
-Now, more than ever, is the time to quickly automate repetitive tasks, so staff can focus on everything else.
+With fewer resources, fewer onsite employees, and possibly fewer customers.
+SME’s are in survival mode.
+Now, more than ever is the time to quickly automate repetitive tasks, so staff can focus on everything else.

 Lockdown requires creativity and a shift in the way we do business.
-With less resources than large corporations, small and medium enterprises (SMEs) can be particularly vulnerable in times of economic uncertainty.
+With fewer resources than large corporations, small and medium enterprises (SME’s) can be particularly vulnerable in times of economic uncertainty.

 SMEs have agility on their side

 However, SMEs can be agile in a way that larger corporations often can’t.
 They can make decisions and act on them quickly, shifting focus to fit new circumstances and changing customer needs.